 2015 showed us that these Ideals resonate with both enterprises and service providers, as they conceive solutions for the future of IT and business processes.
 Our discussions in 2015 also showed us that security that encompasses the entire solution stack was a critical Ideal that we had initially underplayed.
 It was this realization that encouraged our research expansion into covering new approaches to digital security and trust.

 These Ideals are capturing the spirit and strategic intent of the industry through the journey to the As-a-Service Economy and form the basis of how we will look at our overall Research Agenda and our HfS Blueprints throughout 2016.

 To register for HfS research updates, click here

 To download the 2016 HfS Research Blueprint Agenda, click here

-Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, Cloud Computing, Contact Center and Omni-Channel, CRM and Marketing, Design Thinking, Digital Transformation, fa-bpo, Financial Services Sourcing Strategies, Global Business Services, Healthcare and Outsourcing, HfSResearch.com Homepage, HR Outsourcing, HR Strategy, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Advisors, procurement-engineering-supply-chain-outsourcing, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, Security and Risk, smac-and-big-data, Social Networking, Sourcing Locations, sourcing-best-practises, sourcing-change, Talent in Sourcing, The As-a-Service Economy, The Internet of Things
+Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, Cloud Computing, Contact Center and Omni-Channel, CRM and Marketing, Design Thinking, Digital Transformation, Finance and Accounting, Financial Services Sourcing Strategies, Global Business Services, Healthcare and Outsourcing, HfSResearch.com Homepage, HR Outsourcing, HR Strategy, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Advisors, Procurement and Supply Chain, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, Security and Risk, smac-and-big-data, Social Networking, Sourcing Best Practises, Sourcing Locations, sourcing-change, Talent in Sourcing, The As-a-Service Economy, The Internet of Things